Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Supplementary information on examples.

+Consider the example Fig.~\ref{fignature1}.(l) from \cite{sachs2005causal} and Fig.~\ref{fignature4}.(h-j).
+To identify the ancestors of each node, we apply the algorithm in two stages.
+First, we learn the dependencies using only linear and quadratic kernels.
+Fig.~\ref{fignature4}.(h) identifies the resulting graph learned given a subset of $N=2,000$ samples chosen uniformly at random from the dataset.
+We observe that the graph identified by the algorithm consists of four disconnected clusters where the molecule levels in each cluster are closely related by linear or quadratic dependencies (all connections are linear except for the connection between Akt and PKA, which is quadratic).
+These edges match a subset of the edges found in the gold standard model identified in~\cite{sachs2005causal}.
+With perfect dependencies that have no noise, one can define constraints that reduce the total number of variables in the system.
+For this noisy dataset that, we treat these dependencies as forming groups of similar variables and introduce a hierarchical approach to learn the connections between groups.
 Second, we run the graph discovery algorithm after grouping the molecules into clusters.
 For each node in the graph, we identified the ancestors of each node by constraining the dependence to be a subset of the clusters.
 In other words, when identifying the ancestors of a given node $i$ in cluster $C$, the algorithm is only permitted to (1) use ancestors that do not belong to cluster $C$, and (2) include all or none of the variables in each cluster ($j$ in cluster $D\not=C$ is listed as an ancestor if and only if all other nodes $j'$ in cluster $D$ are also listed as ancestors).
 The ancestors were identified using a Gaussian (fully nonlinear) kernel and the number of by ancestors were selected manually based on the inflection point in the noise-to-signal ratio.
-The resulting graph is depicted on the right side of Figure~\ref{fig:gene_initial}.
+The resulting graph is depicted in Fig.~\ref{fignature4}.(i).
 Each edge is weighted based on its signal-to-noise ratio.
 We observe that there is a stronger dependence of the Jnk, PKC, and P38 cluster on the PIP3, Plcg, and PIP2 cluster, which closely matches the gold standard model.
-As compared to approaches based on acylic DAGs, however, the graph identified by our algorithm also contains feedback loops between the various molecule levels.
-Fig.~\ref{figgenescomparisons} displays a side-by-side comparison between the graph generated in~\cite{sachs2005causal} and the graph identified with our method.
+As compared to approaches based on acyclic DAGs, however, the graph identified by our algorithm also contains feedback loops between the various molecule levels.
+Fig.~\ref{fignature4}.(i-j) displays a side-by-side comparison between the graph identified with our method and the graph generated in~\cite{sachs2005causal}.
 To aid in this comparison, we have highlighted different clusters in distinct colors.
 We emphasize that while the Bayesian network analysis in~\cite{sachs2005causal} relied on the control of the sampling of the underlying variables (the simultaneous measurement of multiple phosphorylated protein and phospholipid components in thousands of individual primary human immune system cells, and perturbing these cells with molecular interventions), the reconstruction obtained by our method did not use this information and recovered functional dependencies rather than causal dependencies.
 Interestingly, the information recovered through our method appears to complement and enhance the findings presented in ~\cite{sachs2005causal} (e.g., the linear and noiseless dependencies between variables in the JNK cluster is not something that could easily be inferred from the graph produced in~\cite{sachs2005causal}).